How to Get Into Medical School: The Complete Guide (2025)

 - Explore early clinical exposure.
 Volunteer at a hospital, shadow a local doctor, or get CPR/EMT certified.
 Even 2-4 hours/week at this point in your timeline is helpful.

 - Start journaling experiences.
 Write down reflections after shadowing or volunteering.
+Make note of the competencies you’re developing in each of these experiences.
 These notes will become gold for your personal statement later.

-Don’t panic if you’re unsure about medicine yet.
-Sophomore year is when you should begin leaning in.
+Not sure if medicine is right for you?
+Don’t panic; while you should start to make a decision during your sophomore year, it’s ok to change your mind.
 Also, there is no perfect major to choose.
-While most pre-med students choose ones like biology, chemistry, or other health-related subjects, at the end of the day, you should choose a major you will excel in.
+While most pre-med students choose ones like biology, chemistry, or other health-related subjects, at the end of the day, you should choose a major you will excel in and more importantly: one that you genuinely enjoy.
 As long as you get the prerequisites you need to apply, you have a lot of options.

 Expert Tip: You will succeed as a medical school applicant because you are you, not because you look like every other candidate.
 When thinking through the shadowing, research, clinical, and extracurricular activities that you want to be involved in, pick ones that are close to your passions and goals.
 What do you care about?
 Where do you really want to have an impact?
 What is something you could be involved in for a long time?
 That’s a great place to start.